Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 #### Q59.
 Why might you choose to make your code asynchronous?

-- [ ] to start tasks that might take some time without blocking subsequent tasks from executing immediately
+- [x] to start tasks that might take some time without blocking subsequent tasks from executing immediately
-- [x] to ensure that tasks further down in your code are not initiated until earlier tasks have completed
+- [ ] to ensure that tasks further down in your code are not initiated until earlier tasks have completed
 - [ ] to make your code faster
 - [ ] to ensure that the call stack maintains a LIFO (Last in, First Out) structure

+**EXPLANATION:** "to ensure that tasks further down in your code are not initiated until earlier tasks have completed" you use the normal (synchronous) flow where each command is executed sequentially.
+Asynchronous code allows you to break this sequence: start a long running function (AJAX call to an external service) and continue running the rest of the code in parallel.

 #### Q60.
 Which expression evaluates to true?